mpokrass/Personality-notes/psych-356.md

 Left frontal goes well with approach, but right frontal and anxiety is less reliable.
 Doesn't always correlate - ERN is a better metric.

-If you confront people with threats, eg failure, does cause an immediate spike in right frontal EEG.
-Sometiems these threats make people feel more depressed.
+If you confront people with threats, e.g. failure, does cause an immediate spike in right frontal EEG.
+Sometimes these threats make people feel more depressed.

 Study also linked ERN to neuroticism.
 Measured big-5 than confronted people with uncertainty, which is especially noxious to neuroticism.
 Approach-anxiety conflict is the essence of neuroticism.

 Neurotics exposed to uncertainty produces highest ERN.

-The serotonin transporter gene (5HTT) has innefficient short version - S, and efficienct - L. People with SS have a higher amplitude of the ERN response.
+The serotonin transporter gene (5HTT) has inefficient short version - S, and efficient - L. People with SS have a higher amplitude of the ERN response.

 Amygdala is more thread selective with the SS alleles.
 Tracks motivationally relevant stimuli.
 Some people's amygdala's are more focused on opportunities and good things.

-First line of defence against anxiety/deression is SSRIs, prozac.
+First line of defence against anxiety/depression is SSRIs, prozac.
 Serotonin closely linked to neuroticism.

 ### Unconscientioussness and the Brain

 People who are anxious should be particularly careful, but they are surprisingly not.
-Conscientiousness is self control, conrolling impulses.
+Conscientiousness is self control, controlling impulses.

 OCD (low impulse control - thoughts can't control, then do the obsessive behaviours that can't control).
 People with OCD also have high amplitude ACC-ERN responses.